Not currently available in 2021

 On completion of this unit, students should be able to:

-- discuss the sequential development of a business transaction over an extended negotiation
+- discuss the sequential development of a business transaction over an extended negotiation, identifying the business and legal issues and strategies affecting the negotiation

 - explain the dynamics of negotiating and structuring international business transactions